Guide to Big Sky Altitude & Tips for Altitude Sickness - Zaca

 With 5,800 acres of skiable terrain and 36 ski lifts, Big Sky Resort is the second largest ski resort in the United States.

 If you're wondering, do people get altitude sickness at Big Sky?
 Yes.
-At Big Sky there is certainly a high risk to get altitude sickness for visitors, especially if coming from sea level.
+At Big Sky there is certainly a high risk of getting altitude sickness for visitors, especially if coming from sea level.

 Also known as acute mountain sickness (AMS), visitors have a chance of feeling mild altitude sickness when visiting Big Sky.
 Symptoms can include headache, nausea, fatigue and shortness of breath.